 The goal of IV sedation is to use as little medication as possible to get the treatment completed in a safe manner.
 Using a slowly administered dose of medication allows for a predictable response; however, at any time a reversal of the drugs can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe when monitored and administered correctly.

 Along with IV sedation there are also different “levels” of sedation available to you in our office.
 Our office has nitrous oxide “laughing gas” analgesia and oral sedation (a pill you pick up from your pharmacy) or nitrous oxide in combination with oral sedation.
-All modalities are administered and monitored by Dr. Coppin and Dr. Easley, in the safety and comfort of our office environment.
+All modalities are administered and monitored by Dr. Coppin or Dr. Lane, in the safety and comfort of our office environment.